The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 What is the difference between Full Board, expedited, and exempt review?

 Full Board IRB Review means the research is reviewed by the IRB at a convened meeting under strict Federal guidelines.
-Full Board IRB review is required for research involving more than minimal risk, such as research involving invasive procedures, investigational drugs and devices, multiple blood sample collections, or research that involves vulnerable populations including subjects under 18 years of age, pregnant subjects, or special classes of at-risk populations.
+Full Board IRB review is required for research involving more than minimal risk, such as research involving invasive procedures, investigational drugs and devices, multiple blood sample collections, or research that involves vulnerable populations including subjects under 18 years of age, individuals with impaired decision making capacity, or special classes of at-risk populations.

 The IRB meets on the 3rd Wednesday of each month at 12:15.
 The deadline for new study applications is the 4th Wednesday of every month to be considered for the full Board meeting.

-A preview process is available for the consent form and the IRB 10 Items.
+A preview process is available for the consent form and the Responses to 10 items document.
 These documents must be received between the 1st and 3rd Wednesdays of the month and must be submitted via email as Word documents to a member of the Research Compliance department.
 Necessary corrections and/or changes to either of the documents will be communicated back to the investigator/study coordinator via email.
 When corrections have been made, the investigator/study coordinator shall submit the original IRB application no later than noon on the 4th Wednesday of the month.
-The principal investigator (or upon prior IRB approval, a co-investigator) must attend the IRB meeting to respond to questions from the members.
+The principal investigator (or upon prior IRB approval, a sub-investigator) must attend the IRB meeting to respond to questions from the members.
 Voting is held in closed session.

 Expedited Review means the activity may be reviewed by one or more designated IRB members, but convened board review is not required.
 To qualify for expedited review the research must present no more than minimal risk to human subjects and involve only non-invasive procedures.
 Federally funded or regulated research must meet one of the specific categories of activities identified in the regulations as eligible for expedited review.